sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## View your Sensu data in Sumo Logic

-It will take a few moments after you add the pipeline to the check for your Sensu observability data to appear in Sumo Logic.
+It will take a few moments after you add the handler to the check for your Sensu observability data to appear in Sumo Logic.
 Use the [Live Tail][13] feature to confirm that your data is reaching Sumo Logic.

 1. Click the **+ New** button and select **Live Tail** from the drop-down menu.